hpc2n/intro-linux/docs/linux.md

     When, for instance, you press a key on your keyboard or use your mouse to click a button on the screen, this information gets sent through the kernel.
 It will then communicate with the operating system, to use the data as input and to show the output using the hardware (in this case the monitor).

 **Linux**: the base Linux kernel is open-source.
-A large number of [distributions](#distributions_distros) use this core.
+A large number of distributions (distros) use this core.
 They then modify it to lesser or greater extent, suiting their particular goals.

 The Linux kernel:
 - is the core component of the Linux OS